In this article, we’ll delve into the taxation of special companies in Nigeria.

 It will appear, however, than practice the premium are never considered for computing the tax liability of a life business.

-Similarly, surplus on actuarial valuation is only subjected to
+Similarly, surplus on actuarial valuation is only subjected to taxation where it has been distributed to the shareholder as dividend.

 The confusion inherent in this practice is the basis of determining whether or not the dividend distributed to the shareholder of a life insurance company arose from the surplus actuarial valuation, or from some other sources.